Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Related Work

-\paragraph{Transfer Learning.} Transfer learning has played a pivotal role in NLP. \citet{vu-etal-2020-exploring} and \citet{pruksachatkun2020intermediate} studied the effect of intermediate fine-tuning on the model's performance on a target task. \citet{conneau2019cross} explored cross-lingual model pre-training and showed improvements in natural language inference and machine translation. \citet{razdaibiedina2023progressive} introduced progressive prompts which is a continual learning approach with the forward transfer without catastrophic forgetting.
+\paragraph{Transfer Learning.} Transfer learning has played a pivotal role in NLP. \citet{vu-etal-2020-exploring} and \citet{pruksachatkun2020intermediate} study the effect of intermediate fine-tuning on the model's performance on a target task. \citet{conneau2019cross} explore cross-lingual model pre-training and show improvements in natural language inference and machine translation. \citet{razdaibiedina2023progressive} introduce progressive prompts, a continual learning approach with forward transfer without catastrophic forgetting.
 Training on large multi-task mixtures is also a common trend in NLP \citep{aribandi2022ext5, wei2022finetuned, chung2024scaling, lambert2024t}.
 Another research direction explores identifying relevant examples for a given downstream task from a huge collection of datasets, like P3 \citep{sanh2021multitask}.
 These methods create embeddings for all examples of interest using hidden states \citep{ivison2023data} or gradients \citep{xia2024less}.
-Given a task, a small subset of relevant examples are selected based on similarity.
-These methods have been mainly applied to data-efficient instruction-tuning.